 Monarch Recovery Management Phone Harassment?

 When a debt collector like Monarch Recovery Management (MRM) first starts getting in touch with you, they are obligated to let you know what your validation rights are.
-Your validation right, simply put is your right to know what the debt is about and who the original creditor is.
-You do not owe Monarch Recovery Management (MRM).
-They are a collection agency which means that they possibly bought your delinquent account or were given access to it by your original creditor.
+Your validation right, simply put, is your right to know what the debt is about and who the original creditor is.
+You do not owe Monarch Recovery Management (MRM) unless they can provide verification of the debt.
+They are a collection agency based in Pennsylvania and are considered a legitimate collection agency, collecting debts on behalf of debt buyers and property managers, including personal loans and utility debts.
+This means they possibly bought your delinquent account or were given access to it by your original creditor.
 Thus, after first contacting you, MRM has to first send you a written notice that says that you have the right to dispute the debt within the first 30 days of getting the letter.

 It is also important for you to know that there are rights that protect you from Monarch Recovery Management (MRM) debt collection harassment.
-If MRM is threatening you or using profane and obscene words in their communication with you, they are harassing you and that is a violation of your rights.
+These federal laws, along with state laws, debt collection laws, and consumer protection laws, provide remedies if Monarch Recovery Management violated these laws.
+If MRM is threatening you, using profane and obscene words, engaging in deceptive practices, making harassing phone calls, or repeatedly calling you or your family members, they are harassing you and that is a violation of your rights.
+The Telephone Consumer Protection Act also protects you from abusive phone calls.

 Tips for dealing with debt collectors